Get Schooled

 • Scholarships: Completing the FAFSA is often one of the main requirements to be considered for institutional, state-wide, need-based, and merit scholarships.

-• Federal student loans: The only way to receive federal student loans is by completing the FAFSA.
+• Federal student loans: Eligibility for receiving student loans is determined only once a student has completed the FAFSA.

 What do l need to complete the FAFSA?
 How do I get started?